-Some of the men even climbed the roof of the Advanced Auto Parts store in what turned out to be a futile attempt to escape, police say.
+Some of the men even climbed the roof of the Advance Auto Parts store in what turned out to be a futile attempt to escape, police say.

 The incident began around 10:40 p.m. when officers patrolling Washington Street spotted the van plow through a red light at South Street and Firth Road.
 And then it swerved across the yellow lines right at them, police say.
 The officers made a quick U-turn, chased the car down and called for reinforcements.
 They managed to pull the car over in front of the entrance to the commuter-rail parking lot in Roslindale Square.

 After a large search through the woods between the stores of Washington Street and homes up on Taft Hill Terrace, police managed to round up all eight of the van's occupants.
 All - a man from Jamaica Plain, a man from Mattapan, four Boston teenagers and two Randolph juveniles - were charged with using the van, registered to the Randolph school department, without authority.
 The driver faces additional charges for his bad driving, police say.